evncosta/100-Days-of-Code/Day 13/README.md

 - **Divide and Conquer**: Isolating sections of code to test independently
 - **Assumption Checking**: Verifying that code assumptions hold true
 - **Rubber Duck Debugging**: Explaining code problems to identify issues

-## 🎓 Course Context

-This day was part of **Day 13: Debugging: How to Find and Fix Errors in your Code** in the 100 Days of Code curriculum.
-It provided essential skills for identifying and resolving issues in code, which is critical for all subsequent programming work.

 ## 💡 Key Takeaways